Frequently Asked Questions (FAQ)

 • ATL-REG, COG, ELD, LLD, PD, SED, SPAN, N/A

-In DRDP Online 2023, administrators can create a custom rating view.
+Administrators can create a custom rating view.
 This rating view would be the selected base rating view (e.g., Fundamental View) plus additional domains or measures (e.g., adding the VPA domain to the Fundamental View).
-This custom view can be assigned to a particular site, classroom, and/or children.
+This custom view can be assigned to a particular site, classroom, and children.

-All sites will be required to complete the view the lead agency admin selected as a base for the agency.
-The administrator then has the option to create custom views for particular sites.
+All sites will be required to complete the view the lead agency admin selected as the agency's base.
+The administrator then has the option to create custom views for particular sites, classes, or children.

-The Lead Agency Administrator selects Set Up Menu, Rating Views Set Up, and then selects the default age-level instrument view for all age groups in the agency.
-If an agency is not providing services to a particular age group, please select NA.
+The Lead Agency Administrator selects Set Up Menu, Rating Views Set Up, and then chooses the default age-level instrument view for all age groups.
+If an agency is not providing services to a particular age group, please select N/A.

 Please review the DRDP Measures and Views chart for detailed information on domains and measures and their corresponding views and levels.
 In addition, this tip sheet for lead administrators and the tutorial on selecting instrument views are helpful resources.
 For additional support, please schedule an appointment with the DRDP support team.